stephan-double-u/cross-language-validation-demo/README.md

   - Valid values depend on the selected category
     - For _Endoscopy_ the valid sub-categories are: _Laryngoscope_,  _Sinuscope_, _Otoscopes_
     - For _Imaging System_ the valid sub-categories are: _Camera Head_,  _Light Source_, _Video Processors_
-- The property _maintenanceIntervalMonth_ is mandatory if _maintenanceLastDate_ has been entered.
+- The property _maintenanceIntervalMonth_ is mandatory if _maintenanceNextDate_ has been entered.
-- The property _maintenanceLastDate_ is mandatory if _maintenanceIntervalMonth_ has been entered.
+- The property _maintenanceNextDate_ is mandatory if _maintenanceIntervalMonth_ has been entered.
-  - The date must not be in the future.
+  - This date must be 1 to 365 days the future.
+  - Maintenance is not done on weekend days.
+  - Maintenance is not done on company vacations days in august.
 - Each article can be assigned several accessories in a certain quantity
   - The name of each accessory must correspond to the regular expression `"^[\\p{L}][\\p{L}\\p{N} ]*$"`.
   - The accessory names have to be distinct per article.
   - The quantity of each accessory must be between 1 and 5.
   - The sum of all quantities must not exceed 20.
   - Each user can add up to 3 accessories.
-  - A user with the role _MANAGER_ can add a 4th and 5th accessory.
+  - A user with the role _MANAGER_ can add a 4th accessory.
-  - Each user can update an article, although it has 4 or 5 accessories.
+  - Each user can update an article, although it has 4 accessories.
 - Concurrent updates of articles have to be prevented (by optimistic locking).